 If someone tells me they are expecting a baby, I first congratulate them and share in their excitement.
 I do my best not to pass judgment on that person and their family and instead celebrate with them in this moment of joy.
 There is nothing more exciting than welcoming a new baby into this world!
 In my opinion, this is the only appropriate reaction when you share your pregnancy news with family, friends, or even a stranger.

-If you like to celebrate a pregnancy announcement with a gift, I recommend a few books that are great reads for any expectant mother.
-Mom Truths by Cat & Nat is laugh-out-loud funny and provides a realistic perspective on what motherhood is really like.
-Expecting Better by Emily Oster is a scientific-based approach to addressing myths and old wives’ tales related to pregnancy.
+If you like celebrating a pregnancy announcement with a gift, I recommend a few great books for any expectant mother.
+“Cat and Nat’s Mom Truths” by Catherine Belknap and Natalie Telfer is laugh-out-loud funny and provides a realistic perspective on what motherhood is really like.
+“Expecting Better” by Emily Oster uses a scientific-based approach to address pregnancy myths and old wives’ tales about pregnancy.
 Let’s all join together to celebrate pregnancy announcements and remember the impact your reaction could have on an expectant mother.